Article

 Weaknesses:

-• Less control for large or production projects
+• Less control for large or production-grade applications

 • Dependent on internet and Replit's hosted environment

-Best For: Beginners, students, or developers prototyping small projects quickly.
+Best For: Beginners, students, or developers prototyping small projects quickly without local setup overhead.

 Bolt.new

-Overview: An AI‑powered in‑browser app builder that scaffolds front‑end, back‑end, and databases from a plain prompt.
+Overview: An AI-powered in-browser app builder that scaffolds front-end, back-end, and databases from a plain text prompt.
+Bolt generates a fully working codebase including routing, state management, and API connections.

 Strengths:

-• Supports frameworks like React, Next.js, and Node.js
+• Supports frameworks like React, Next.js, Vue, and Node.js

 Weaknesses: